Notion vs Google Keep (2026): Which Note-Taking App Is Better?

 → Choose Notion if:

 You want a second brain, project tracker, wiki, and note tool in one place.
-Ideal for students, solopreneurs, and teams who want to replace multiple apps.
+Ideal for students, solopreneurs, and teams who want to replace multiple apps with one workspace.

 → Choose Google Keep if:

-You need lightning-fast note capture on your phone, use Google Workspace daily, or rely on location-based reminders (e.g., "remind me when I get to the store").
+You need lightning-fast note capture on your phone, use Google Workspace daily, or rely on location-based reminders.
+Keep is unbeatable for "remind me when I get to the store" scenarios.

 → Consider neither if: